hayuntal/portfolio/README.md

 ### 3) A/B Testing Project - Cookie Cats

 This project focuses on A/B testing for the popular mobile game Cookie Cats to understand how different game designs impact player retention and engagement.
-The data is loaded from a **PostgreSQL** database, which serves as a robust platform for handling and storing extensive gameplay data. **Python** scripts are then utilized for further data manipulation, executing queries, and visualizing data distributions.
+The data is loaded from a **PostgreSQL** database, which serves as a robust platform for handling and storing extensive gameplay data.
+Python scripts are then utilized for further data manipulation, executing queries, and visualizing data distributions.

 This integrated approach allows for a detailed analysis of game rounds and user interactions, aiming to provide actionable insights that can help optimize the game's features and improve player experience.

-`Skills`: A/B Testing, SQL (PostgreSQL), Python (Data Analysis), Statistical Analysis, Data Visualization
+Skills: A/B Testing, SQL (PostgreSQL), Python (Data Analysis), Statistical Analysis, Data Visualization

-`Libraries`: Numpy, Pandas, Scipy, Matplotlib, PostgresClient, Utilis
+Libraries: Numpy, Pandas, Scipy, Matplotlib, PostgresClient, Utilis

 ![image](https://raw.githubusercontent.com/hayuntal/portfolio/main/assets/img/cookiecats.jfif)